-LPG central heating with open fire in sitting room.
+LPG central heating with woodburning stove in sitting room.
 Electric double oven with hob, microwave, fridge, freezer, washing machine, dishwasher, TV with Freeview, DVD, CD player, WiFi.
-Fuel, power and starter pack for fire inc. in rent.
+Fuel, power and starter pack for stove inc. in rent.
 Extra fuel for fire can be purchased from owner.
 Bed linen and towels inc. in rent.
 Off road parking (access to property is via a 150m private lane).
 Enclosed garden areas with garden furniture.
 One well-behaved dog welcome under strict control.
 Sorry, no smoking.
 Shop 3 miles, pub 1.5 miles.
 Note: Due to rural location, internet connection and speeds cannot be guaranteed.
 Note: The owner's ponies, hens and occasionally sheep are nearby.
 All children must be supervised when near the livestock and dogs must be kept under control.
 Neighbouring farms also have livestock.

 - Last minute